spraakbanken/metadata-api/README.md

 If the naming convention cannot be met for some reason or if the description needs to be split in multiple files, a new entry must be added in `resource_text_mapping.py` before the description is served by the API.

+Please note that the mapping given in `resource_text_mapping.py` has precedence over existing files following the naming convention
+(i.e. if there is an entry `my-resource` in `resource_text_mapping.py` then the description `my-resource_eng.html` will not be considered).